Nutrition Ph.D. (Ithaca)

 Program Description

 Students may obtain training in many aspects of nutrition and in the biological or social sciences related to nutrition.
-For those preparing for laboratory experimentation in nutrition, minors in biochemistry, molecular biology or genetics usually are recommended, although other minors may be chosen.
+For those preparing for laboratory experimentation in nutrition, minors in biochemistry, molecular biology or genetics usually are frequently taken, although other minors may be chosen.
 Students interested in community and international nutrition have access to active programs that provide opportunity for field experience in the United States or abroad.

 Contact Information